 The Outdoor Research Foray uses Gore-Tex with Paclite technology for its weather resistance and a 50D external face fabric which was among the most durable in the review.

-The DWR treatment on this award winner beaded water well, and was just beginning to wet out in some high wear spots a couple months into testing.
+The DWR treatment on this award winner beaded water well, and was just beginning to wet out in some high wear spots a couple of months into testing.
 We haven't laundered our jacket yet, but we expect a wash and dry will restore the original DWR.
 Read more about laundering' and DWR maintenance and restoration, in our Buying Advice article accompanying this review.
 We love the Foray but don't think its DWR has held up quite as well as the Marmot Minimalist

 , The North Face Dryzzle